e-j-howell/Honours/README.md

 ```

 ## 6. Plot
-Then, to create a meaningful and legible graph, data was plotted from the 4th most frequently used word onwards, so as not to include ‘organic’, ‘farm’ and ‘food’ which dominated significantly in the positive, negative and neutral data sets.
+Then, data was plotted from the most frequently used word onwards to create a meaningful and legible graph.

 ```
 x, y = zip(*most_common_words)